asgersong/cbc-padding-oracle/readme.md

 The next time you want to run the service, you only need to repeat step (4) (possibly after activating the virtual environment again Step (4)).

-Alternatively, we also prepared a Docker container that you can use:
+Alternatively, a Docker container that you can use is also prepared:
 ```
 # docker build -t cbc-padding-oracle .
 # docker run -p 5000:80 cbc-padding-oracle